iainctduncan/papers/source/background.rst

 language, their approaches to programming computer music, and the advantages and disadvantages of these for various kinds of user and projects.

-To begin, I would like to clarify exactly what I mean by "computer music programming".
+To begin, I would like to clarify exactly what I mean by *computer music programming*.
 I am using the term to refer to programming in which both the tools used and the composition itself are programmed on a computer.
-I say this using the word "composition" in its broadest sense - the composition could be a linearly scored piece of set length and content, or an interactive program with which a performer interacts, but that contains prepared material of some kind.
+I say this using the word *composition* in its broadest sense - a composition could be a linearly scored piece of set length and content, or a program with which a performer interacts, but that contains prepared material of some kind.
 This is distinct, for example, from commercial music tools (such as sequencers or digital audio workstations) in which a computer program is run as the host environment, but the compositional